jenkins-x/jx-docs/content/en/v3/develop/reference/jx/gitops/git/setup/_index.md

 ```
       --credentials-file string     The destination of the git credentials file to generate.
 If not specified uses $XDG_CONFIG_HOME/git/credentials or $HOME/git/credentials
   -d, --dir string                  the directory to run the git setup command from
-  -e, --email string                the git user email to use if one is not setup
+  -e, --email string                the git user email to use if one is not setup.
+Default value is `jenkins-x@googlegroups.com`, if none other is provided
       --fake-in-cluster             for testing: lets you fake running this command inside a kubernetes cluster so that it can create the file: $XDG_CONFIG_HOME/git/credentials or $HOME/git/credentials
       --git-provider string         the git provider URL.
-If not specified its detected from the git operator Secret or defaults to https://github.com
+If not specified it is detected from the git operator `jx-boot` Secret or defaults to https://github.com
   -h, --help                        help for setup
   -n, --name string                 the git user name to use if one is not setup
       --namespace string            the namespace used to find the git operator secret for the git repository if running in cluster.
 Defaults to the current namespace